Computing the inverse geodesic length in planar graphs and graphs of bounded treewidth: Planar graphs

 Since each Voronoi cell is connected, each (non-empty) Voronoi cell can be described by a collection of cycles in the dual graph $P^*$, as follows.
 Here it is important that $P$ is a \emph{plane} graph, not just planar.
 For each site $s\in S$, there is a family of cycles $H_P(s,S)$ in the dual graph $P^*$ such that

 See Figure~\ref{fig:holes}.
 Recall that $\sqcup$ denotes that the sets in $\{ \exterior_P(\gamma,s)\mid \gamma\in H_P(s,S)\}$ are pairwise disjoint (for each single $s$).
 We call the family of cycles $H_P(s,S)$ the \DEF{dual description} of $\cell(s,S)$.
 (We use $H_P(s,S)$ because of their role as ``holes''.)
-The existence of such cycles follows from the following fact for planar graphs $P$: the removal of $E'\subset E(P)$ in $P$ leaves exactly two connected components if and only if the dual edges $(E')^*=\{ e^*\mid e\in E'\}$ define a cycle in the dual graph $P^*$.
+The existence of such cycles follows from the following fact for planar graphs $P$: the removal of $E'\subset E(P)$ in $P$ leaves exactly two connected components if and only if the dual edges $(E')^*=\{ e^*\mid e\in E'\}$ define a simple cycle in the dual graph $P^*$.
 More precisely, a dual edge $e^*$ belongs to some cycle of $H_P(s,S)$ if and only if $e$ has one vertex in $\cell_P(s,S)$ and one vertex outside $\cell_P(s,S)$.
 Thus, each connected component of $G-\cell_P(s,S)$ defines one cycle of $H_P(s,S)$.
-The behavior is parallel to what occurs with Voronoi diagrams in the Euclidean plane for some non-Euclidean metrics: a Voronoi cell can be described as the plane with some regions (``holes'') defined by closed curves have to be removed.
-(When the cell is bounded, one of those regions to be removed is the complement of a bounded region.)
-MAKE A FIGURE!!!!
+The behavior is parallel to what occurs with Voronoi diagrams in the plane for some non-Euclidean metrics; think for example of a Voronoi diagram in triangulated terrain, where some Voronoi cells may have holes.
+(Voronoi cells are not necessarily simply connected in such an scenario.)
+A Voronoi cell in such a Voronoi diagram is described by a collection of curves, where each curve describes a ``hole'', that is, a part that does not belong to the Voronoi cell.

-A \DEF{bisector} is the cycle in the dual graph bounding the two (non-empty) Voronoi cells of a two-site Voronoi diagram.
+A \DEF{bisector} is the cycle in the dual graph separating the two (non-empty) Voronoi cells of a two-site Voronoi diagram.
 That is, given two additively weighted sites $s$ and $t$, we observe that $H_P(s,\{s,t\})$ consists of a single cycle because both $\cell_P(s,\{s,t\})$ and $\cell_P(t,\{s,t\})$ are connected.
 We denote such bisector as $\beta(s,t)$ and note that it consists of the set of edges dual to